The Star (Amman newspaper): Back to Ad Dustour

 The Star continued independently until 1998, when it came under the flagship of Ad Dustour because of a series of economic difficulties.
 It was thought a new injection would turn the newspaper around.
 The pages slowly increased from 12 to 16 and today it is open to 20.
 More features pages were introduced, for example dealing with health and books.
 It had always had two French pages, and even added however a Russian-language page because of the increasing Russian community in Jordan.

 Maha Al-Sharif took over as responsible editor-in-chief in September 2003 with a new editorial team, including managing editor Walid Kalaji who started to write the weekly editorial column until the last days of The Star.
 A number of famous people who worked for The Star had already moved on to greater things, including Jordanian academic and novelist Fadia Faqir, who lives in the UK, as well as CNN Cairo correspondent Ben Wedeman.
 They occasionally remember The Star in their conversations and hark back on the days when they were there.

 Crossing the red lines

 On many points The Star crossed the red lines.
 For The Star Ben Wedeman was the first to interview Israeli politicians after 1993 and 1994 when the Palestinians and Jordanians signed peace treaties with Israel.
-The Star was the first to go to the Israeli Knesset and interview Shimon Peres, the Labor Party Leader, and Benjamin Netanyau, the leader of the Likud.
+The Star was the first to go to the Israeli Knesset and interview Shimon Peres, the Labor Party Leader, and Benjamin Netanyahu, the leader of the Likud.

 These were very daring moving, and some of the interviews were picked by agencies such as the Associated Press, but the English weekly was criticized by Jordanian and Palestinian nationalists who were against the peace process, calling the paper as "normalizers", and "talking with the enemy".

 But The Star always tried for a balanced approach not only to the peace process but to politics and political development and would strive to carry the views of both sides of the argument.